rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-3/Exercise-3.md

 ## Getting dirty

-Now that we are failure with the important concepts , let's create a trigger that will start the monkey build pipeline once there is a change in the git master branch.
+Now that we are familier  with the important concepts , let's create a trigger that will start the monkey build pipeline once there is a change in the git master branch.
 We will use our pipelines and tasks that we used up until this point and create a trigger for them.

 First let's make sure we are on the right directory